Table of contents

 All the Brexit stats so far

 There have been many predictions made over the course of the Brexit process.
 But what has happened so far?
-It’s been nearly 3 years since the result of the referendum was announced, and although Britain is still yet to officially leave the EU, we can still see some early changes.
+It’s been nearly 4 years since the result of the referendum was announced.
+And Britain only officially left the EU on January 31st 2020, but we can still see some early changes.
 Use the graphs below to predict where you think the statistics currently sit and then reveal the true answers.

 Pound vs. Euro